designhammer/wordpress-starter-theme/STARTER/README.md

 # Theme Readme

-START by replace every instenace of the following three word instances with the new theme name.
+START by replacing every instance of the following three word instances with the new theme name.
 "STARTER", "Starter", and "starter".

 ## Installing PHP Code Sniffer